 Almost all NZ based insurance companies may be able to insure your vehicle once it arrives in NZ before it is complied and registered.
 They can use the vehicle’s unique 17 digit VIN number initially – then once it’s registered, you can update them with the correct number plate details.
 Our marine and trade insurance policies will cover your vehicle right up to handing the motorhome or caravan over to you.
 Please talk with us as we can advise you on the industries best insurers, and we will let you know when you need to activate your own insurance.

 NZ Customs sets out the guidelines for working out how much GST and Duty you will need to pay on arrival of your vehicle.
-Motorhomes attract a 10% Duty, Caravans attract 5% Duty, and both attract 15% GST, based on the purchase price of the vehicle converted in NZD.
+All United Kingdom and Australian manufactured motorhomes, caravans and campers will be duty free.
+All other vehicles like motorhomes and campers will attract a 10% Duty, Caravans will attract 5% Duty, (UK and Australian manufactured vehicles are exempt from duty), and all attract 15% GST, based on the purchase price of the vehicle converted in NZD.
 To work out the GST value to pay, they take the converted purchase price in NZD, add the applicable Duty, add the cost of freight to NZ and also the cost of Insurance (to come up with what is known as the CIF value-Cost, insurance and freight (CIF)) – you will pay 15% of this total CIF value.
-Talk to the Kiwi Motorhome Importing team and we can work this out for you and break it down in an easy to read spreadsheet.
+Talk to the Kiwi Motorhome Importing team, and we can work this out for you and break it down in an easy-to-read spreadsheet.

 When you work with the Kiwi Motorhome Importing team, we are very experienced in what is required and we know exactly what you need, and we will ensure you have the correct documentation;